dooboolab-community/react-native-iap/README.md

 #### Module is not working as expected.
 Throws error.
 - The `react-native link` script isn't perfect and sometimes broke.
 Please try `unlinking` and `linking` again.
 Or try manual installing.

+#### getAvailablePurchases return empty array.
+- `getAvailablePurcahses` is used only when you purchase a non-consumable product.
+This can be restored only.
+If you want to find out if a user subscribes the product, you should check the receipt which you should store in your own database.
+Apple suggests you handle this in your own backend to do things like what you are trying to achieve.

 ## Supporting react-native-iap